jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 Picker shortcuts:

-- Note: most of these work in Normal & Insert mode unless specified
+- Note: most of these work in NORMAL & INSERT mode unless specified
 - `<C-/>`: Toggle help
 - `<CR>`:  Confirm
 - `<C-t>`: Open in new tab